g

 Preheat Oven to 350 Degrees

 Heat tuna oil.
 Be careful, there may be some water in the oil.
 Add hot pepper flakes to chopped onions and cook in tuna oil over low heat until done.
 Remove onions from heat and cool.
 Flake tuna.
 In a large bowl, mix together flaked tuna, cooked onions with hot pepper flakes, mayonnaise, curry powder and water chestnuts.
 Blend well.
-Place tuna mixture in small loaf pan and bake 15 to 20 minutes until thoroughly warmed through and just starting to brown on top.
+Place tuna mixture in small loaf pan and bake 15 to 20 minutes until thoroughly heated through and just starting to brown on top.
 Remove dish from oven and sprinkle top of dish with buttered bread crumbs, then place under broiler to toast lightly.
-May be served hot or warm on toast points.

 Steam carrot sticks, cauliflower, whole green beans, yellow squash and apple rings*.
 Serve veggies side by side in large platter so quests can choose own vegetable mix.